dmjio/envy/README.md

   toVar   :: a -> String
   fromVar :: String -> Maybe a
 ```
 With instances for most primitive types supported (`Word8` - `Word64`, `Int`, `Integer`, `String`, `Text`, etc.) the `Var` class is easily deriveable.
-The `FromEnv` typeclass provides a parser type that is an instance of `MonadReader Env`, `MonadError String` and `MonadIO`.
-This allows for connection pool initialization inside of our environment parser, custom error handling and environment fetching.
+The `FromEnv` typeclass provides a parser type that is an instance of `MonadError String` and `MonadIO`.
+This allows for connection pool initialization inside of our environment parser and custom error handling.
+The `ToEnv` class allows us to create an environment configuration given any `a`.
 See below for an example.

 ```haskell
 {-# LANGUAGE ScopedTypeVariables        #-}